What You Need to Know About Postal Service Mail Sorter, Processor, and Processing Machine Operator

 Types of Postal Service Mail Sorter, Processor, and Processing Machine Operator

-Postal Service Mail Processing Machine Operator Employment Estimates
+Job Opportunities for Postal Service Mail Sorters, Processors, and Processing Machine Operators

-There were about 106,700 jobs for Postal Service Mail Sorter, Processor, and Processing Machine Operator in 2016 (in the United States).
+In 2016, there was an estimated number of 106,700 jobs in the United States for Postal Service Mail Sorter, Processor, and Processing Machine Operator.
 There is little to no growth in job opportunities for Postal Service Mail Sorter, Processor, and Processing Machine Operator.
-The BLS estimates 5,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 5,200 job openings in this field each year.

 The states with the most job growth for Postal Service Mail Processing Machine Operator are Utah, Texas, and Connecticut.
 Watch out if you plan on working in Pennsylvania, Ohio, or Oklahoma.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Postal Service Mail Processing Machine Operator
+Average Postal Service Mail Sorters, Processors, and Processing Machine Operators Salary

 The typical yearly salary for Postal Service Mail Sorters, Processors, and Processing Machine Operators is somewhere between $35,230 and $60,110.